 Students can also email me at any time (usually evening works well).
-I'll usually respond within hours but definitely within 24 hours
+I'll usually respond within hours but definitely within 48 hours.
+My hours for meeting with students are posted on division website.

 Length of this syllabus

 This syllabus is a little long but it is not that complicated.
 Part of the reason it is long is because it is attempting to be very clear or it is attempting to cover many possible situations (reducing personal biases) in order to be fair.
 So do not "stress out" about the syllabus; just read it, follow the basic rules and you'll be fine in most cases.
 Most important rules are in bold.